Hands-on, hands-off: how Bowen opens the door to self-healing

 In essence any treatment that claims to be Bowen but doesn’t put in breaks where the therapist leaves the room, is not Bowen.
 As with any rule there are some occasions when the therapist will stay, but these are the exceptions.

 The key to Bowen’s success was his principle that very little needed to be done in order for the body to start the process of repair.
 In addition it was clear that he had the remarkable gift of being able to ‘read’ bodies.
 Put simply he could walk into a room, identify what a problem was and where it came from.
 Then he would put some gentle moves in and leave the room to allow the work to take effect.
 On his return he would also be able to see the effect of his work and, reading the body again, decide what should be done.

-The key element within all of this however, is the need to understand that it is not the therapist that is doing the repair.
+The key element within all of this, however, is the need to understand that it is not the therapist that is doing the repair.
 The principles of Bowen start with the understanding and conviction that the body is capable of repairing itself, given the right time and conditions.
-As there is no physical adjustment or high velocity thrust movements, Bowen is a treatment, which creates a set of parameters whereby the body's own restorative ability is accessed.
+As there are no physical adjustment or high-velocity thrust movements, Bowen is a treatment, which creates a set of parameters whereby the body’s own restorative ability is accessed.

 Research and Dilemmas

 Another interesting element to Bowen is its ability to ‘access all areas’.
 Although a client might present with a conventional shoulder, neck or back pain, it is a common occurrence that when they come back the following week, other things not mentioned have changed or resolved.

 A good example of this was an eighty-year-old man who came to see me with shoulder pain.